matthijsz/sudoku/README.md

 `n_deep` _(int)_ is only used internally to keep track of how many guesses have been made as it uses the solve or multisolve function recursively.

 ### Example output
-Here's an example gif of a solution. <br/>
+Here's an example gif of a solution (a green number represents a guess). <br/>

 ![](out.gif)